 Slather it on toast, serve along side a sharp cheese or baked brie, swirl it in oatmeal or chia pudding or top pancakes or waffles with it.
-Maple-Rhubarb Conserve is a citrusy, naturally sweetened, texture rich condiment: so versatile and freezer friendly.
+Maple-Rhubarb Conserve is a citrusy, naturally sweetened, texture rich condiment.
+Like my Rhubarb Freezer Jam, this recipe is versatile and freezer friendly.
 This recipe is vegetarian, vegan and gluten free.

 When I was in pastry school I rented a room from a family in Seattle.
 Their home is a beautiful craftsman-style home, over 100 years old, in a tree-lined neighborhood near Green Lake.
 My home, on Whidbey Island, was too far of a commute to my five-days-a-week pastry classes, so I lived in Seattle during the week and drove back home on the weekends.